Heunjung Lee, Ph.D.

 Profile

 I am a Postdoctoral Fellow at the School of Creative and Performing Arts, University of Calgary.
-I received M.A. in the Interdisciplinary Performing Arts Studies Program from Seoul National University in 2016 and completed my Ph.D. in Performance Studies at the University of Alberta in 2023.
+I received an M.A. in Interdisciplinary Performing Arts Studies from Seoul National University in 2016 and completed my Ph.D. in Performance Studies at the University of Alberta in 2023.

 Research Areas